 One-time session, 1.5 hours

-Free education event intended for older adults, people living with dementia and their family and friends.
+Free education event intended for older adults, people living with MCI or dementia and their family and friends.

 Presented in partnership with Alzheimer Society Southwest Partners.